seu-as-code/seu-as-code.archetype/README.md

 *software* | The main configuration used for all packages that should be installed into the `software` directory specified by the SEU layout.
 *home* | The configuration used to install packages into the user `home` directory of the SEU.

-You use these configurations when you define your software dependencies on your SEU `build.gradle` file:
+You use these configurations when you define your software dependencies on your `build.gradle` file:
 ```groovy
 dependencies {
     // dependencies for the Groovy root classloader